Functional Memory

 Amigo's Functional Memory System solves this by:

-1. Maintaining L3 (the global user model) constantly in memory during live sessions, providing memory at the right interpretation depth for knowledge-reasoning integration while achieving 90-95% efficiency by eliminating retrieval latency
+Maintaining L3 (the global user model) in active scope during live sessions so the agent can reason with the right interpretation depth while avoiding unnecessary retrieval churn

 Outcome-Sufficient Context Preservation